Why You Hate Your Hero: Unpacking Jealousy as a Golden Shadow

 Book Anchors

 The next time jealousy bites, treat it as a map.
-The signal is not “you’re failing.”
-It is “your gold is over there—go pick it up.”
+The signal is not always “you’re failing.”
+It may be saying, “Some of your gold is over there—go reclaim it.”